brikis98/yevgeniy-brikman-homepage/_posts/2019-09-12-the-white-plague.md

 date: "2019-09-12"
 ---

-The good:
+## The good

 * Makes you realize how fragile humanity is and how quickly life could be changed forever due to a man-made disease.

-The not so good:
+## The not so good

 * There's not one character in the story who feels like a real person.
 Everyone is a stereotype: the drunk, violent Irish man; the pompous British man; the priest undergoing a moral crisis; the rude, crude Russian; and so on.
 The only non-stereotype is the main villain/protagonist, but only because he's 100% a plot device—jumping from normal family guy to evil genius to hardened murderer to stoic survivalist whenever the story calls for it—so he feels the least human of all.
 I didn't relate to or care about anyone in the entire book.
 * For a book that focuses on a disease that affects only women, the book has surprisingly few female characters in it.
 Really, there's only 2 with any meaningful presence, 1 dies very early on, the other is effectively a maiden in distress who becomes a creepy Madonna figure later on.
 * Long, dragged-out, meandering plot that somehow manages to show very little of the real effect the plague has, other than via high-level narrative.
 * Stereotypical, "noooooooooo" scream after a tragic event.

-Overall:
+## Overall

 Not worth reading.
 The book squanders an amazing opportunity to explore a ton of interesting topics—gender, politics, religion, meaning of life, the role of science, etc—and instead focuses on shitty characters doing shitty things.
-If you're looking for interesting "apocalyptic" works, check out "World War Z," "The Road," and "I Am Legend" instead.
+If you're looking for interesting apocalyptic works, check out _World War Z_, _The Road_, and _I Am Legend_ instead.

 ## Rating